AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ## Public contract bytecode

 A contract's public bytecode is a series of execution instructions for the AVM.
-When a contract call is made to a contract, the AVM retrieves the corresponding bytecode from the world state (`worldState.contracts[address].bytecode`) and triggers execution of the first instruction (`bytecode[0]`).
-The world state is described in more detail later.
+When a call is made to a contract, the AVM retrieves the corresponding bytecode and triggers execution of the first instruction.

-> Note: While a Noir contract may have multiple public functions, they are inlined so that the **entirety of a contract's public code exists in a single bytecode**.
-Internal calls to Noir functions within the same contract are compiled to simple program-counter changes, as are internal returns.
-In a manner similar to the Ethereum Virtual Machine, the AVM is not itself aware of function selectors and internal function calls.
-The Noir compiler may implement these constructs by treating the first word in a contract call's calldata as a function selector, and beginning a contract's bytecode with a series of conditional jumps.
+The entirety of a contract's public code is represented as a single block of bytecode with a maximum of `MAX_PUBLIC_INSTRUCTIONS_PER_CONTRACT` ($2^15 = 32768$) instructions.
+The mechanism used to distinguish between different functions in an AVM bytecode program is left as a higher-level abstraction (_e.g._ similar to Solidity's concept of a function selector).

 > Note: See the [Bytecode Validation Circuit](./bytecode-validation-circuit.md) to see how a contract's bytecode can be validated and committed to.